Back up virtual machines and separate boot partitions

 Back up a virtual machine

-If you choose to use the Code42 app to back up your virtual machine, consider the following technical details about how and what to back up.
+If you choose to use the Code42 agent to back up your virtual machine, consider the following technical details about how and what to back up.

 Disk images and exports